ibm-cloud-docs/Cloudant/tutorials/revoke-instance-url-style-credential.md

 When you create a new service credential by using the {{site.data.keyword.cloud_notm}} Dashboard or the
 {{site.data.keyword.cloud_notm}} CLI, it always produces a new username and password combination as your
 {{site.data.keyword.cloudantfull}} legacy credentials.
-As expected, deleting the service credential effectively revokes access for any applications using those credentials.
+As expected, deleting the service credential effectively revokes access for any applications that use those credentials.
 {: shortdesc}

-This has not always been the case though.
+Service credentials were not always handled like this though.
 Before 15 January 2021, creating a new service credential would always produce the same {{site.data.keyword.cloudant_short_notm}} legacy credential username and password combination.
-Consequently, deleting the service credential did not revoke its access either.
+Deleting the service credential did not revoke its access either.
 This practice was required to prevent breaking legacy applications that expected this behavior.

-This tutorial is only applicable to {{site.data.keyword.cloudant_short_notm}} instances provisioned prior to 15 January 2021 with
+This tutorial is only applicable to {{site.data.keyword.cloudant_short_notm}} instances provisioned before 15 January 2021 with
 {{site.data.keyword.cloudant_short_notm}} legacy credentials enabled.
 Instances provisioned after this date already use the new format of legacy credentials.
 {: important}